risd-web/wd-winter18/README.md

 ## Grading
-* 45% Execution of Projects
+* 45% Execution of projects
 * 20% Participation in critiques, class discussions, and readings
-* 20% Execution of Exercises
+* 20% Execution of exercises
 * 15% Presentation